-Our goal in this paper is to find a model that captures the essence of behavior across treatments, not to explain everything that goes on in a single experimental session.
-To that end, we try to develop models that can successfully predict cooperation levels in a repeated game experiment before the experiment is run, based on the game parameters, the number of repeated games played, and their lengths, without using any data from the experiment itself.
-We evaluate models based on their estimated out-of-sample predictive performance as measured by cross-validated mean squared error (MSE).
-Using cross-validation helps prevent overfitting, and makes sure that the regularities we find actually improve predictions.
-In general, out-of-sample predictions will favor models that rely on stable predictors and do not overfit the data, and such models are typically simpler than those that give the best in-sample fit.
+We try to develop models that can successfully predict cooperation levels in a repeated game experiment before the experiment is run, based on the game parameters, the number of repeated games played, and their lengths, without using any data from the experiment itself.
+We would also like the model to roughly accord with how people actually behave, but we do not try to capture all of the details of individual or even aggregate behavior.
+To choose model parameters and compare models, we use their estimated out-of-sample predictive performance as measured by cross-validated mean squared error (MSE).
+Using cross validation helps prevent overfitting, and makes sure that the regularities we find actually improve predictions.
+In general, out-of-sample predictions will favor models that rely on stable predictors, and such models are typically simpler than those that give the best in-sample fit.

 In addition, using out-of-sample prediction error as the benchmark makes it easy to compare models of different complexities, because the out-of-sample prediction criterion endogenously penalizes models that are too complex.
-We also report the relative improvement of the models compared to a constant prediction benchmark, in order to get a better sense of how big the differences are.
+We also report the relative improvement of the models compared to a constant prediction benchmark, in order to get a better sense of how big the differences are.11